dapr/proposals/20251028-BRS-workflow-versioning.md

 }
 ```

-Any subsequent rehydration of the workflow will require that the SDK read these `OrchestratorCompletedEvent` messages from
+Any subsequent rehydration of the workflow will require that the SDK read these `OrchestratorStartedEvent` messages from
 the workflow history to build a list of the patches that should evaluate as true for replay purposes.

 ## Practical Example